Qpid

 "Qpid" is the 94th episode of the syndicated American science fiction television series Star Trek: The Next Generation, the 20th episode of the fourth season.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Captain Picard and Vash are reunited when the Enterprise hosts an archaeology symposium, but their disparate personalities soon have them sparring.
-Q arrives and offers to do Captain Picard a favor by getting him and Vash back together again.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Captain Picard is reunited with Vash, an archaeologist with whom he once had a vacation romance, but their disparate personalities soon have them sparring.
+The powerful alien Q arrives and offers to do Picard a favor by getting him and Vash back together again.
 When Picard rejects the notion, Q transforms the captain into Robin Hood and sends him, Vash, and several members of Picard's senior staff to Sherwood Forest.